Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 Ronald Acuña Jr. At The Plate

-- Among qualifying batters in MLB play, his batting average ranks fourth, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Acuna has 184 hits and an OBP of .419 to go with a slugging percentage of .582.
+All three of those stats are tops among Atlanta hitters this season.

+- He ranks fourth in batting average, first in on base percentage, and fifth in slugging among qualifying hitters in MLB action.

-- Acuna will look to extend his five-game hitting streak.
-He's batting .522 with three homers in his last games.
+- Acuna is batting .391 with three homers during his last games and is on a six-game hitting streak.

-- Acuna has picked up a hit in 103 of 134 games this season, with multiple hits 59 times.
+- Acuna has picked up a hit in 104 of 135 games this year, with multiple hits 59 times.

+- He has hit a long ball in 22.2% of his games this season, and 5.1% of his plate appearances.

-- In 52 games this year (38.8%), Acuna has picked up an RBI, and in 18 of those games (13.4%) he had more than one.
-He has also driven in three or more of his team's runs in 11 contests.
+- Acuna has an RBI in 53 of 135 games this season, with multiple RBI in 18 of them.
+He has also driven home three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.